Sort records (and items in any table)

 - Each row holds a single record.

-- Each cell in a row can hold a single value.
-If a field can hold more than one value (author.name (au) for instance), only the first occurrence If a field in the current record can have more than one value, we add an occurrence of the field for each value (e.g. a book can have multiple authors so we add an occurrence of the author.name (au) field for each author).
-An occurrence can be a member of a group of fields, and adding an occurrence of the field adds all members of the group at once. displays in a cell.
+If a field in the current record can have more than one value, we add an occurrence of the field for each value (e.g. a book can have multiple authors so we add an occurrence of the author.name (au) field for each author).
+An occurrence can be a member of a group of fields, and adding an occurrence of the field adds all members of the group at once. displays in a cell (more details here).

-Although we demonstrate how to sort items (rows) in Result set View, the broad technique described here is the same for sorting items in all of the many tables you will come across in Collections.
+Tip: Although we demonstrate how to sort items (rows) in Result set View, the broad technique described here is the same for sorting items in all of the many tables you will come across in Collections.

-The values in a column can be in one of three states:
+Records can be sorted on the values in one or more columns, which can be in one of three states:

 - Sort Ascending (e.g. A to Z, 1 to 9)